 Mickey & Minnie’s Runaway Railway

-The new headlining attraction for Mickey’s Toontown has been in the works for quite some time and has already opened at Walt Disney World.
-Mickey and Minnie’s Runaway Railway is now open.
+The new headlining attraction for Mickey’s Toontown is now open.
 Learn HOW TO RIDE Mickey & Minnie’s Runaway Railway here.

 This new ride features none other than Mickey Mouse and friends.
-It has been open at Walt Disney World for a while now and we can’t wait to see it become the headlining attraction of the reimagined land.
+It has been open at Walt Disney World for a while now but I must say it feels much more authentic and original to Mickey’s Toontown.

 Food & Dining in Toontown

 Mickey’s Toontown is now turning into a dining destination of its own.
-This area will now feature family favorites and fresh eats.
+This area now features family favorites and fresh eats.

 It’s fantastic to see a whole refresh of the menus and dining areas in this land with its reopening.